Juggins History, Family Crest & Coats of Arms

 Early History of the Juggins family

-Another 267 words (19 lines of text) covering the years 1273, 1379, 1641, 1648, and 1651 are included under the topic Early Juggins History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Juggins research.
+Another 82 words (6 lines of text) covering the years 1273, 1379, 1641, 1648, and 1651 are included under the topic Early Juggins History in all our PDF Extended History products and printed products wherever possible.

 Juggins Spelling Variations